QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 plot_policy_functions(clq)
 ```

-The dotted line in the above graph is the 45 degree line.
+The dotted line in the above graph is the 45-degree line.

 The blue line shows  the choice of $\theta_{t+1} = \theta'$ chosen by a
 continuation Ramsey planner who inherits $\theta_t = \theta$.